 Batteries for what?The main purpose of us converting a bus is to have an RV unit that we can afford and that will give us as much freedom travelling as possible.
 Batteries require some method of charging.
 We put a lot of research into alternative power sources and we decided to utilize all the roof real estate to incorporate as many solar panels as possible, in our case that was 32 of them.
 If you missed that post, you can find it here.
+Obviously we then needed to have some sort of energy storage capacity.

 |The roof full of 32 small solar panels|